Anal fissure experiences

 Seven years with a fissure

-What long-term fissure management looks like over years — the cycles, the decisions, and the strategies people develop when a fissure becomes a chronic companion.
+What long-term fissure management looks like over years — the cycles, the decisions, and the strategies people develop when a fissure becomes a chronic.

 Read preview →